michellelally/michellelally/README.md

   - I will also be completing modules in Object Oriented Software Engineering, Databases, Web Design and Client Side Scripting and Software Development as part of the evening course I'm enrolled to extend my knowledge on web development but also to refresh my memory on software development principles.

-# 🤔 I’m looking for help with ...
+### 🤔 I’m looking for help with ...

 Apache Kafka

   - This event-streaming platform is amazing technology that I have recently become really interested in learning.
 I have been reading documentation and some Github repositories with projects based on Kafka and I look forward to recieving and advice or help that anyone may have for me to get started!

-# 💬 Ask me about ...
+### 💬 Ask me about ...

 My education
-  -> Leaving Certificate Applied in The Holy Rosary College Mountbellew, Galway -> QQI Level 5 in Programming and Software Development in Galway Technical Institute -> Bachelor of Science in Software Development in Galway-Mayo Technical Institute -> Higer Diploma in Science in Computing with Web Development with The National College of Ireland
+  - Leaving Certificate Applied in The Holy Rosary College Mountbellew, Galway
+  - QQI Level 5 in Programming and Software Development in Galway Technical Institute
+  - Bachelor of Science in Software Development in Galway-Mayo Technical Institute
+  - Higer Diploma in Science in Computing with Web Development with The National College of Ireland

-- ⚡ Interests and Hobbies: ...
+### ⚡ Interests and Hobbies: ...

 Other than learning about software and web development, I like to:

-  -> Travel.
+  - Travel.
 It's all I've ever wanted to do.
 I am constantly longing to experience a new culture and see a different city.

-  -> Hiking.
+  - Hiking.
 Similar feeling I have towards hiking as I do about travelling.
 Seeing and experiencing somewhere different.

--->
+  - Piano.

+  - Calligraphy.